jfjutras07/Applied-International-Development-Practice/PROJECT_REFLECTIONS.md

-## This document is part of a continuous improvement approach in my Real-World Decision Support Systems for International Development projects.
+## This document is part of a continuous improvement approach in my Real-World Decision Support Systems projects.

 For each project in this repository, I include: